-The Biblical Archaeology Society wrote a nice piece concerning Jezebel’s hometown – the infamous Queen who led Israel into idolatry but later was eaten by dogs.
+The Biblical Archaeology Society wrote a nice piece concerning Jezebel’s hometown – the infamous Queen who led Israel into idolatry but later was eaten by dogs after being pushed out of a tower.

 Sidon was an influential ancient Phoenician city along the Mediterranean Sea now located in modern-day Lebanon.
 Some of the latest archaeological discoveries concern the polytheistic religion and worship practice of the ancient Sidonians.
 This is relevant to Biblical history as Jezebel was from this area.